BenLand100/dune-artdaq/ReadMe.txt

-This is the Git repository for LBNE-specific artdaq components.
+This is the Git repository for DUNE-specific artdaq components.